 Pam’s Pools; Bridgnorth; Shropshire WV16 6TY

-I am a 66 year old retired doctor & I bought Underton Cottage & 4 acres of land back in 1985 .
-Since the I’ve bought adjoining parcels of land so now this is a 50 acre permaculture/wildlife site with buildings, gardens, orchards, meadows, woodland & two large pools – see other pages for details.
+I am a retired doctor who bought Underton Cottage & 4 acres of land back in 1985 .
+I’ve since bought adjoining parcels of land so that I now own a 58 acre permaculture/wildlife site.

-I got rid of the oil-fired Rayburn which had provided central-heating, hot water & cooking facilities and have travelled by train instead of by air since 2008.
+I got rid of the oil-fired Rayburn which had provided central-heating, hot water & cooking facilities, minimised plastic and other waste and travel by train instead of flying.
 I try to use my car as little as possible but I must confess to driving a horsebox, exploring the countryside on horseback being my chief hobby.

 I am now self-sufficient in fruit; vegetables; meat; eggs; crayfish and honey and have a surplus to share.
 My wood provides the fuel which heats my cottage & the homes of some of my friends and PV panels generate more electricity than I use.

 See Buildings, Gardens and Orchards pages for details.

 I plan to spend the rest of my active life developing Pam’s Pools as a Wildlife/Permaculture Reserve and to maximise self-sufficiency in food and energy production while minimising waste.
 There is always more to do and I keep planning how to progress , with the help of friends old and new.
 I hope as many people as possible will visit this beautiful place & share ideas with me & my friends – see “Activities” page for details and my email address.